 Get info, and feel at home abroad!

 In short, no, healthcare in the Netherlands is not free.
-Everyone who lives or works in the country must take out private health insurance.
+Everyone who lives or works in the country must take out a health insurance plan from a private insurer under the government-regulated system.

 • To be granted health insurance in the Netherlands you must have a Dutch resident permit.